Employer Guide to Whistleblower and Workplace Retaliation Laws

 When You Receive a Complaint

 If you receive a complaint, whether an initial complaint of harassment or a claim of retaliation, your best course is to have a policy against retaliation.
-Your policy should cite state laws and applicable federal statutes, while also describing your policy for reporting and investigating complaints.
+Your policy should cite state laws and applicable federal statutes.
+It should also describe your policy for reporting and investigating complaints.
 In addition:

-• Take all complaints seriously: This does not mean you must believe every complaint is true, but you must investigate to find the truth of the matter.
+- Take all complaints seriously: This does not mean you must believe every complaint is true.
+But it does mean you must investigate to find the truth of the matter.

 Workplace Retaliation Issues?
 Get Help From an Employment Lawyer